kjetilh33/infra-services/2-argo-cd/README.md

 > In case you are unable to access ArgoCD on [http://argocd.localhost](http://argocd.localhost), we can temporarily port-forward the UI via `kubectl`.
 The following command will enable a temporary port forward of the UI to `http://localhost:8080`.
 >```console
->$ kubectl port-forward svc/argocd-server -n argocd 8080:443
+>kubectl port-forward svc/argocd-server -n argocd 8080:443
 >```

 Now ArgoCD is installed along with the development services.